 Okay so, skiing in Fairbanks doesn’t generally include huge elevation changes, massive drop-offs, or incredibly challenging terrain.
 But, skiing in Fairbanks does offer an opportunity to experience mountain life with a different twist.

-Just a quick drive north of Fairbanks, away from the Tanana River, Moose Mountain Ski Resort has a relatively short peak with respect to alpine settings in the vast majority of Alaska.
-In fact, most might categorize it as a hill rather than a mountain, but with a max elevation of about 1,990 feet and accessibility for skiers to reach that very summit, Moose Mountain packs a punch for being such a little “hill”.
+Just a quick drive north of Fairbanks, away from the Tanana River, Moose Mountain Ski Resort has a relatively short peak concerning alpine settings in the vast majority of Alaska.
+Most might categorize it as a hill rather than a mountain, but with a max elevation of about 1,990 feet and accessibility for skiers to reach that very summit, Moose Mountain packs a punch for being such a little “hill”.

 It’s a full day’s worth of solid skiing, but don’t expect world-class venues or chairlifts.
 Despite the resort’s size, it has just one chairlift and a series of buses that carry skiers from the bottom to the top.
 Either way, it’s a day of skiing well worth the commitment.